10 tips on how to become a successful cross border business

 3. Have your export documentation in order

-Before shipping off your cargo, be sure to have all export documents in order which include: letter of instructions, bill of lading (BOL), commercial invoice, certificate of origin, and packing list.
-Our customs team helps you double-checking the information to avoid unnecessary delays on documents re-work.
+Before shipping off your cargo, be sure to have all export documents in order which include: letter of instructions, bill of lading (BOL), comercial invoice, certificate of origin, and packing list.
+Our customs team helps you doble-checking the information to avoid unnecessary delays documents re-work.

 4. Comply with packaging and labeling requirements